Funding Opportunities

 Learning @ the Library

-This fund helps the Library upgrade its equipment and learning spaces.
-Potential purchases include new laptops for the laptop-lending program, scanners, monitors, self-service checkout machines, enhanced student spaces, and special cabinets for non-standard collections such as maps and music scores.
+Learning @ the Library serves to upgrade and modernize library equipment and learning spaces.
+Common uses of the fund include purchasing new scanners, monitors, self-service checkout machines and laptops for loan, as well as enhancing student spaces and buying special cabinets for non-standard collections such as maps and music scores.

 Top